einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 * the ID size of the (supersequence, subsequence) pair chosen by the heuristic (from the appropriate line in the input file)

 The heuristics compared in this test are as follows (more information on the heuristics can be found in the helper.h file)
-1. optimal intersection size (heuristic_optimal_intersection) - although this can be passed as a heuristic function to algorithm 2, this is used as a performance base line to see how far from optimal the rest of the heuristics perform.
+1. optimal intersection size (find_pair_with_min_intersection_size) - although this can be passed as a heuristic function to algorithm 2, this is used as a performance base line to see how far from optimal the rest of the heuristics perform.
 Using this as an actual heuristic will take far more time to compute than the others.
 2. max absolute difference of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
 3. min absolute difference of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
 4. random choice (heuristic_random_pair)